The Product Cycle

 For each persona, describe concrete scenarios: triggers, steps, and desired outcomes.
 These stories clarify scope and later become acceptance criteria.

-Concept → Data Model
+Concept Inventory & Data Model

 List the domain nouns (concept inventory) and their relationships; distill them into a structured data model that software and reports can rely on.

-Screen Designs
+Wireframes & Screen Designs

 Development workflow